-Prior to joining the committee in 2010, Pete served in senior staff positions at the U.S. Department of State and managed foreign assistance programs throughout the Middle East, Asia and Africa.
+Before the Committee, Pete served in senior staff positions at the U.S. Department of State and managed foreign assistance programs throughout the Middle East, Asia and Africa.
 His largest programs resided in Afghanistan, Pakistan, Sudan, and Somalia, as well as an emergency response capability with global reach.
 Pete additionally served in senior staff positions within the U.S. Department of Homeland Security as the founding Deputy Director of a program that improved National-level Intelligence and information sharing with State and Local partners in support of counterterrorism programs and other activities.

-A former Naval Officer with extensive operational experience, Pete is a decorated combat veteran with service in Afghanistan, Iraq, Yemen, and several other countries in support of national security objectives.
-He led specialized Explosive Ordnance Disposal (EOD) “Bomb Squad” teams throughout the Middle East, Africa and Europe, and served in operational capacities with U.S. and British Intelligence elements.
+A former Naval Officer with extensive operational experience, Pete is a veteran of Afghanistan, Iraq, Yemen, and several other countries in support of national security objectives.
+He led specialized Explosive Ordnance Disposal (EOD) “Bomb Squad” teams throughout the Middle East, Africa, and Europe, and also served in technical and operational capacities with U.S. and British Intelligence elements.